catduckgnaf/rtl_433_haos_addon/readme.md

 ## RTL_433 Add-On Community Edition

 By Default all IDs are disabled in the config file.
 They have a description next to them, so you can simply remove the "-" for the ones you want

+# Updates

+realses track the "Next" Branch, but on a rolling release schedule.
+This allows the community to get the "latest" releases, but still have updates, (not needing to unstintall and reinstall).
+Also by exerting more control, we can make sure no breaking changes.

 ## Pre-requesites and instructions: